convisoappsec/conviso-docs/docs/integrations/adfs.md

 </div>

-We should configure as shown in the following image and configure the client's own ADFS logout url.
+We should configure as shown in the following image and configure the client's own ADFS logout URL.
 The default is ```https://X.Y.com/adfs/ls/?wa=wsignout1.0```, where X and Y are, respectively, the subdomain and the root domain where the client's ADFS is installed:

 <div style={{textAlign: 'center'}}>